GenExNevek/PathPilot/README.md

 | --- | --- |
 | 🤖 Pathpilot  | Generates content for the Q path: Overview of the Industrial Revolution and updates the options. |

-After the selected path has been generated a new path will be generated to replace the old one.
+After the selected paths content has been generated a new path will be generated to replace the old one.

 <div align="center">
   <img src="assets/updated_pathway.jpg" alt="updated_pathway">